aowen87/VisIt-Sphinx-Python-Manual/quickrecipes.rst

-Setting up the view in your Python script is one of the most important things you can do to ensure the quality of your visualization because the view concentrates attention on an object or inferest.
+Setting up the view in your Python script is one of the most important things you can do to ensure the quality of your visualization because the view concentrates attention on an object of interest.
 VisIt provides different methods for setting the view, depending on the dimensionality of the plots in the visualization window but despite differences in how the view is set, the general procedure is basically the same.